Abram Van Engen

 Stanley Elkin Professor in the Humanities, Professor and Chair of English in Arts & Sciences

-Abram Van Engen is professor of English and an affiliate faculty member in the Danforth Center on Religion and Politics at Washington University in St. Louis.
-His research, writing, and teaching focus on religion and literature, early American culture, and the literature and culture of the Puritans.
+Abram Van Engen is the Stanley Elkin Professor in the Humanities and chair of the English Department at Washington University in St. Louis.
+His research, writing, and teaching focus on religion and literature, especially early American culture.
 Van Engen’s first book, Sympathetic Puritans: Calvinist Fellow Feeling in Early New England (Oxford University Press, 2015) explored the broad role of sympathy in Puritan theology and its ramifications in early American literature.
-His second book, City on a Hill: A History of American Exceptionalism (Yale University Press), explains how the Pilgrims and Puritans have been remembered and remade in American culture.
-It is a study of collective memory, nationalism, history, religion, and literature tracking how the United States came to be thought of as a “city on a hill.”
+His second book, City on a Hill: A History of American Exceptionalism (Yale University Press, 2020), studies collective memory, nationalism, history, religion, and politics to explain how the Pilgrims and Puritans have been remembered, remade, and re-used in American culture.

 He and his wife, Kristin Van Engen (also faculty at Washington University in St. Louis), attend The Church of St. Michael and St. George.
 They have three children, Simon, Grace, and Hendrik.